What proof of income do I need to get a mortgage?

 Read our blog: Seafarers’ UK mortgages

-Anyone applying for a UK mortgage who has a complex income setup is well-advised to use an experienced broker who has full market knowledge of which lenders will take the most favourable view of your circumstances.
-We will be able to package up your application with all the documentation required.
+Anyone applying for a UK mortgage with a complex income setup is well-advised to use an experienced broker, with full market knowledge of which lenders will take the most favourable view of your circumstances.

 Call us at Clifton Private Finance and we can tell you immediately what we can do for you: